Variable Types

 Creating strings by hand is useful for testing out regular expressions.

-.
+To create a string, type any text in either double quotes " or single quotes '.
 Using double or single quotes doesn’t matter unless your string itself has single or double quotes.

 str_view()

-We can view these strings “naturally” (without the opening and closing quotes) with str_view()
+We can view these strings “naturally” (without the opening and closing quotes) with str_view():

 what can you even do with string variables???